sidneycadot/ZWO-ASI-ReverseEngineering/README.md

 - libusb_open_device_with_vid_pid(vendor_id = 963, product_id = 4621)
 - libusb_set_configuration(configuration = 1)
 - libusb_claim_interface(interface_number = 0)
-- libusb_control_transfer calls (129x !!!)
+- libusb_control_transfer calls (130x !!!)

-The 129 control calls are where much of the action is happening This will be rather hard to reverse engineer.
+The 130 control_transfer calls are where much of the action is happening.
+This will be rather hard to reverse engineer.

 ##### ASI_ERROR_CODE ASICloseCamera(int iCameraID)